Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Raiders stats and trends

-- Las Vegas' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Las Vegas has played 12 games, with five wins against the spread.

-- Las Vegas is 6-2 against the spread and 6-1 overall when the team piles up over 367.7 yards.
+- Las Vegas' games this season have gone over the total in six out of 12 opportunities (50%).

-- This year the Raiders have 12 turnovers, six fewer than the Chiefs have takeaways (18).
+- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 367.7 yards.

 Home and road insights